garrettm/tsum/README.md

 Typescript offers two built-in solutions:
 1. Add a 'type' field to all your data, and switch on it.
 This is verbose, requires explicit serialize/deserialize, and error prone when specifying literal data.
 Additionally, switch offers no exhaustiveness guarantee, and is a statement rather than an expression.
 2. Put your data into classes.
-This is verbose, requires explicit serialize/deserialize and lacks named fields (`new Person('Garrett')` vs `{name: 'Garrett'}`).
+This is verbose, requires explicit serialize/deserialize and lacks named fields:
+`new Person('Garrett')` vs `{name: 'Garrett'}`
 Most importantly, you lose the ability to easily make new immutable values from previous values.

 Using plain data structures solves many of these problems, and improves notation:
 - values are trivial to persist or send over a wire, and trivial to read when receiving data from the wire or disk